Vo7d/Vo7d/README.md

 - 👀 I’m interested in creating things
 - 🌱 I’m currently learning python and javascript
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me ...
+You won´t
 - 😄 Pronouns: ME/HIM
 - ⚡ Fun fact: is that i have none.